Knowi supports connectivity to internal and external REST API's, with the ability to manipulate, store and join with other datasources.

 b.
 REST Host*: Host where to connect to.
 Example: https://yourdomain.cloudant.com

 d.
 Authentication End Point: The authentication endpoint to get a token, which can be passed into each subsequent query.
+Only required if the API requires it.
 This is a relative URL.
 Example /oauth/xyz

 e.
 Auth URL Params: URL parameters for the authentication request, if applicable.
 Will be auto-encoded.
 Example: param=someval&anotherparam=Some Value with Space.